opendevsecops/guide-aws-hacking/README.md

 | IAM User Sign In Link (account id) | https://**accountid**.signin.aws.amazon.com/console |
 | AWS SSO Start Page                 | https://**name**.awsapps.com/start                  |

-In most circumstances we would like to find out the target name is associated with either IAM Sign In Page or SSO Start Page.
+We would like to find out the target name is associated with either IAM Sign In Page or SSO Start Page.
+This could help us to perform bruteforce attacks if there is nothing else to try.

 > **NOTE**: You can use [Pown Recon](https://pownjs.com) to perform this type of enumeration. `pown recon t awsie <target>`.